huogerac/cookiecutter-flask-openapi/README.md

 - Code formatter (Black+iSort)
 - Using .env file
 - Docker support using docker-compose for development
+- Docker using multistage (Production Ready Dockerfile)
 - Postgres in development (using docker-compose)
-- Docker using multistage (Different build for development)
 - CI using Github Actions

 ## Structure

+This project is organized in:
+- Layers 🧅, which might not change in the project life cycle
+- Modules 📦, for domain contexts, which might scale in terms of new features
+- Configuration ⚙️ separated based on the extensions
+- The 🎂 Business modules

 ```
 Hackernews-Clone